OSEVCNV/motor/README.md

 ## How can you help?

-You can contribute calculations, draw (3d-)drawings, improve the idea forward or find answers to some of the open questions below.
+You can contribute calculations, (3d-)drawings, improve the idea further or find answers to some of the open questions below.
+Just clone this project and make a pull request.

 ### Coils (Stator)